Entity codes (Identifiers)

 Since a code will only merge with another code if they are identical, how can you merge records across different systems if the origin is different?
 One of the ways to achieve it is through the GUID.

-If a record has an adentifier that is a GUID/UUID, you can set the origin as CluedIn because no matter the system, the identifier should be unique.
+If a record has an identifier that is a GUID/UUID, you can set the origin as CluedIn because no matter the system, the identifier should be unique.
 However, this is not applicable if you are using deterministic GUIDS.
 If you’re wondering whether you use deterministic GUIDs, conducting preliminary analysis on the data can help.
 Check if many GUIDs overlap in a certain sequence, such as the first chunk of the GUID being replicated many times.
 This is a strong indicator that you are using deterministic GUIDs.
 Random GUIDs are so unique that the chance of them being the same is close to impossible.

 You could even determine that the entity type can be generic as well.
 You will have to craft these special entity codes in your clues (for example, something like /Generic#CluedIn:<GUID>).
 You will need to make sure your edges support the same mechanism.
 In doing this, you are instructing CluedIn that no matter the entity type, no matter the origin of the data, this record can be uniquely identified by just the GUID.